+Cobbett attributes our superiority to the British, in the late war, to the greater strength of our soldiers.
 This superiority we should be careful to preserve, by the proper physical education of both sexes, when young; and by cultivating every part of man's nature, and not the mind exclusively.

 There is another, and I fear a more frequent and fatal disease than that of insanity, caused by mental excitement; and which, judging from my own observation, and the records of cases in modern medical journals, appears to be increasing with frightful rapidity.
 I allude to organic diseases of the heart.
 The heart is a vital organ, and its sound state is essential to the possession of good health.
-When we reflect, therefore, upon the powerful influence which the feelings have upon this organ, the change from its natural action, caused by anger, fear, love, joy, avarice, ambition, envy, revenge, and all those passions and feelings that agitate civilized society, we shall not wonder that the diseases of the heart have increased in modern times.
+When we reflect, therefore, upon the powerful influence which the feelings have upon this organ, the change from its natural actions caused by anger, fear, love, joy, avarice, ambition, envy, revenge, and all those passions and feelings that agitate civilized society, we shall not wonder that the diseases of the heart have increased in modern times.
 This disease has also increased in all countries during times of great political and moral commotion.
-Corvisart says, "it was more frequent in the horrible times of the French Revolution than in the usual calm of social life."
+Corvisart says, 'It was more frequent in the horrible times of the French Revolution, than in the usual calm of social life.'